MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 Even in a virtualized desktop environment, Microsoft 365 and Surface deliver the experiences employees love, the protection organizations demand, and flexibility for teams to work their way.
 According to [Forrester Research](forrester-tei-study.md): <a href="#4"><sup>4</sup></a>

 - Microsoft 365-powered Surface devices give users up to five hours in weekly productivity gains with up to nine hours saved per week for highly mobile workers, providing organizations with 112 percent ROI on Microsoft 365 with Surface.
-- Seventy five percent agree Microsoft 365-powered Surface devices help improve employee satisfaction and retention.
+- Seventy-five percent agree Microsoft 365-powered Surface devices help improve employee satisfaction and retention.

 ### Security and management